Sag Harbor Cinema’s

 Screening: The Son (2022, Florian Zeller)

 After the film, there will be a panel discussion about the nature and manifestations of adolescent depression and suicidality, and the cross-cultural dynamics that many young people encounter in accessing mental health resources and treatment on the East End of Long Island.
-The featured panelists will be: Dr. Daniel Knoepflmacher, Assistant Professor of Clinical Psychiatry at Weill Cornell Medical College, and Assistant Attending Psychiatrist at New York Presbyterian Hospital, who also has a former career in film and media studies; Anastasia Gochnour, Licensed Clinical Social Worker, and Program Director at OLA of Eastern Long Island’s YouthConnect; and Angelica Ortiz, Master of Social Work, and Program Coordinator at OLA of Eastern Long Island’s YouthConnect.
+The featured panelists will be: Dr. Daniel Knoepflmacher, Vice Chair of Education in Psychiatry and Training Director for the General Psychiatry Residency Program at New York-Presbyterian/Weill Cornell Medicine, who holds an MFA in Film Production and had a prior career in the motion picture industry; Anastasia Gochnour, Licensed Clinical Social Worker, and Program Director at OLA of Eastern Long Island’s YouthConnect; and Angelica Ortiz, Master of Social Work, and Program Coordinator at OLA of Eastern Long Island’s YouthConnect.
 Sag Harbor Cinema Board Member Dr. Diana Diamond will moderate the discussion and the Q&A that follows.

 About the Film